 ESR6: Characterisation of metabolic responses in chickens exposed to nematode infections

-Ascaridia galli and Heterakis gallinarum are the two most important gastrointestinal-nematode species, challenging the health and welfare of chickens.
+Ascaridia galli and Heterakis gallinarum are the two most important Parasitic worms with long narrow and threadlike bodies that reside in the gut of an host animal.
+The… species, challenging the health and welfare of chickens.
 They impair host performance through reduced feed intake and lower feed conversion efficiency.
 However, infected chickens can expel vast majority of worms through humoral and local immune responses.
 Previous data indicate that there might be trade-offs in allocating metabolic resources between defense and performance functions in high performing chickens exposed to pathogenic challenges.

 - Characterize nematode infections in details that may lead to development of a non-invasive diagnostic tool.

 - Investigate whether and to what extent a trade-off in prioritization of metabolically essential resources between immune functions and performance takes place in nematode-infected chickens.

 - Identify novel metabolic proxies with key roles in exchange between defense and performance following exposure to gastrointestinal nematodes

 - Plasma and tissue samples from laying hens infected with ascarids will serve as the materials to be examined.

 - Nematode infections will be characterized in detail with actual worm burdens (gold standard) and indirect infection proxies.
 A special focus will be given on the suitability of worm antigens in host feces to develop a diagnostic tool.

 - Analysis of plasma samples will be performed to determine concentrations of amino acids and metabolites representing energy, protein and lipid Chemical processes that occur within a living organism in order to maintain life. .